 5) One-million-dollar question: how could Clinton ever lose against Sanders first and Trump then?
 What could turn the campaign in another direction?

 Crooked Hillary Clinton just can’t close the deal with Bernie.
 I had to knock out 16 very good and smart candidates.
 Hillary doesn’t have it

 — Donald J. Trump (@realDonaldTrump) May 25, 2016

 She can’t, really.
 Because of the undemocratic internal system of the Democratic primaries, Sanders is doomed.
 In fact, he would probably have even lost, although slightly, in a more democratically (proportional) organized primary.
-She could loose against Trump, however unlikely this is.
+She could lose against Trump, however unlikely this is.
 I see two vulnerabilities: (1) a major new scandal involving the Clintons (always possible given the past and present of them and the Clinton Foundation); and (2) a major terrorist attack on the US close to the elections.